Model predictive control and moving horizon estimation for adaptive optimal bolus feeding in high-throughput cultivation of \textit{E. coli}: Introduction

 Although several studies have proven that the model-based approach comprising a controller and estimator is promising for automated bioprocess operation \citep{lucia2017adaptive}, it has, to our knowledge, never been implemented in parallel mini-bioreactors for HTBD.
 The extension to this application is not trivial and has important challenges that can lead to poorly operated experiments.
 We discuss the most relevant challenges and how they have been tackled in the presented framework.
 First, inputs are given in a pulse form by bolus injections.
 In highly parallelized milliliter scale mini-bioreactors for example, individual feeding with high accuracy is very challenging and costly \citep{faust2014feeding}.
 As an alternative, pulse-based feeding has been widely utilized.
-In contrast to the continuous feeding, intermittent feeding fails to achieve high cell density cultivation, because it induces large heterogeneities in the operating conditions such as oscillating pH, oxygen, temperature, glucose concentrations, and toxic compounds.
-This can however, when properly designed and operated using scale-down techniques, be used to mimic the industrial scale heterogeneity to allow a better understanding of the final performance of the systems under study \citep{neubauer2016scale, anane2019modelling}.
-In addition, the cells exposed to the oscillation adapt more robustly to the stress and may even present some advantages for the product formation \citep{neubauer2013consistent}.
-Unlike the standard process control problems where continuous input and dynamics are addressed, a specific approach, namely, impulsive control systems \citep{yang2001impulsive}, is required for the discrete-time control present in the pulse based (bolus) feeding.
+In contrast to continuous feeding, intermittent feeding fails to achieve high cell density cultivation, because it induces large heterogeneities in the operating conditions such as oscillating pH, oxygen, temperature, glucose concentrations, and toxic compounds \citep{neubauer2013consistent}.
+This can however when properly designed and operated using scale-down techniques, be used to mimic the industrial scale heterogeneity \citep{neubauer2016scale}.
+According to \citet{anane2019modelling}, the combination of a pulse-based scale-down approach is successful to test strain robustness and physiological constraints at the early stages of bioprocess development.
+The pulse-based (bolus) feeding is different compared to the standard process control problems where systems have continuous input and dynamics.
+This requires a different approach, namely, impulsive control systems \citep{yang2001impulsive}.

 Second, the measurements are multi-rate, the sampling times between the parallel bioreactors are not aligned, and the sample delays are on the order of tens of minutes such that a multi-rate formulation of the MHE is necessary.
 The system is limited to extracellular measurements, which makes it very difficult to generate sufficient information to properly identify mechanistic models that aim to describe a highly nonlinear and large biochemical network.
 For this reason, efficient methods to assure a well-posed state and parameter estimation problem are needed.